sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-international-core-winpeuserlocale.md

 # UserLocale

-`UserLocale` specifies the per-user settings that are used for formatting dates, times, currency, and numbers in a Windows® installation.
+`UserLocale` specifies the per-user settings that are used for formatting dates, times, currency, and numbers in a Windows installation.

 This setting is used during Windows Setup and Windows Deployment Services.